jmvrbanac/Specter/docs/writing_tests/index.rst

 Test State and Inheritance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Each test spec executes its tests under a clean state that does not contain the attributes of the actual Spec class.
-This allows for users to not worry about conflicting with the Specter infrastructure.
+This allows for users to not worry about conflicting with the Spektrum infrastructure.
 However, the drawback to this is that the instance of "self" within a test is not actually an instance of the type defined in your hardcoded tests.
 This makes calling super a little bit unconventional as you can see in the example below.

 .. code-block:: python

-    from specter import Spec
+    from spektrum import Spec

     class FirstSpec(Spec):
         def before_all(self):